Chevy Trax years to avoid — most common problems

 However, it is best to have your mechanic examine the vehicle to find the root of the problem and fix it.

 The Chevy Trax is a relatively modern vehicle.
 It is promising at first glance, but not all of its models give the much-needed satisfaction when put to the test in reality.
-Here are the Chevy Trax years you should avoid.
+Especially if you are buying a first-gen model, the main question you might have is – what are the worst Chevy Trax years?

 First-generation Trax (2015-2019 model years)